 “No,” he sighed to himself.
 “After all, they are expecting you.”

-She did not understand his sudden shift in mood – the sudden veil that fell over his face as he escorted her through the parlor doors.
+She did not understand his sudden shift in mood.
+A veil fell over his face as he escorted her through the parlor doors.
 Edmund was frustrated, she knew.
 About what, she did not.

 Elanore found herself seated at a warm spot by the fire while the gentlemen rearranged themselves accordingly.